Cherry Trail: A Story from Havenburg

 “It’s only instant if they aren’t doing it right.”

-Kat elbowed him, but Jace wanted to see her smile again, and she did.
+Kat elbowed him, but Jace just wanted to see her smile again.

 “I’m trying to be serious here.”
 She threw him an annoyed smirk.

 “So am I. You don’t want a one-pump chump—” She narrowed her eyes.
+Jace put his hand up in concession.
 “Okay, sorry, I really do want to know.”

 “No matter what anyone thinks, it isn’t purely physical.
 It’ll leave some type of imprint on you.
 A part of you will always be with someone else.
 The feelings, the emotions, the connection.
 I don’t want that with just anyone.
 I don’t want it with the wrong person.
 I can’t speak for everyone, but I know how I feel.”